-Finding Common Good Among Evangelicals In The Political Season
+Finding 'Common Good' Among Evangelicals In The Political Season

 Vote Common Good is trying to push beyond those identities by talking to small groups of Christian voters almost daily in the weeks leading up to the midterms.
 Organizers say they're planning more events for the 2020 presidential cycle.

 Rep. Ted Lieu, the current vice chairman of the Democratic Congressional Campaign Committee, has informally advised the group.
-He said he hopes they will, "help Americans understand that if they want to vote their conscience, there is a place in the Democratic Party for them."
+He said he hopes they will "help Americans understand that if they want to vote their conscience, there is a place in the Democratic Party for them."

 Lieu said Democrats could do a better job of reaching religious voters including Christians.